-A few years later, I had to leave my darling country, Pakistan for Sweden to pursue my Masters degree which eventually helped me landing multiple amazing tech-jobs later on and to keep pursuing my career within software industry until today.
+A few years later, I had to leave my parents for Sweden to pursue my Masters degree which eventually helped me landing multiple amazing tech-jobs later on and to keep pursuing my career within software industry until today.

 However, I soon realised, the bigger the dreams are, the more price you have to pay to accomplish them!

 Meaning that, I had to miss one of the most valuable assets of my life and that was to have the quality time together with family.
 Nothing comes for free, huh!

 The time passed by the speed of light, up until one day, the reality struck me with a shock, when I heard the news from my brother about our father got a stroke.
 My family took a while to properly deliver this news to me since they didn’t want to create a situation which may cause me to go panic, stressed out, to intervene or take over my work or health by any mean.
 My father was immediately hospitalised and admitted into emergency ward and taken under high observation.